-Don’t want to be a pauper in your old age?
-Consider opening a Roth IRA.
-While you don’t get immediate tax gratification as you do in other types of retirement accounts, you end up with tax-free growth and will never have to pay any taxes if you follow the rules.
+Opening a Roth IRA might be the single best retirement decision you can make.
+While the Roth IRA doesn’t offer immediate tax gratification as other types of retirement accounts do, it does give you tax-free growth and you’ll never have to pay any taxes if you follow the rules.

 “The Roth is just a tax vehicle that you can set up with a financial institution,” he says.
 “You still have to pick the underlying investments, which can be mutual funds, a self-directed brokerage account or an annuity product.”